2025 CONCACAF Champions Cup final

 The 2025 CONCACAF Champions Cup final was the final match of the 2025 CONCACAF Champions Cup, the 60th season of North America, Central America, and the Caribbean's premier club association football tournament organized by CONCACAF.
 It was played on 1 June 2025.

 The final was a single match contested by Vancouver Whitecaps FC of Major League Soccer and Cruz Azul of Liga MX.
 Cruz Azul hosted the match due to their better record during the competition's earlier stages.
-The winners qualified to the 2025 FIFA Intercontinental Cup and the 2029 FIFA Club World Cup.

-Cruz Azul defeated Vancouver Whitecaps FC 5–0, which was the most lopsided Champions Cup final since 1990, where Club América defeated FC Pinar del Río 8–2.
+Cruz Azul won the match 5–0, the largest margin of victory in a Champions Cup final match since América's 6–0 second leg win against Pinar del Río in 1990.
+As winners, they qualified for the 2025 FIFA Intercontinental Cup and the 2029 FIFA Club World Cup.

 Background

 Vancouver Whitecaps FC made their first appearance in a CONCACAF Champions Cup final and were the third Canadian team to do so, following the Montreal Impact in 2015 and Toronto FC in 2018.

 Cruz Azul made their seventh appearance in a Champions Cup final.
 Including editions won without a final match in 1970 and 1996, this marks their ninth title-deciding participation.